apify/n8n-nodes-apify/README.md

 ---

-## Self-Hosted n8n: Public Webhook URL for triggers
+## Self-hosted n8n: Public webhook URL for triggers

 This configuration is required for our service's trigger functionality to work correctly.